Saquon Barkley among best bets for anytime touchdown scorer picks on Friday

 Parlay these picks for +2000 odds with the latest DraftKings promo code and get $200 in bonus bets if your first $5 wager wins and three months free NBA League Pass:

 Brown has been the squeaky wheel that has gotten the grease in recent weeks, as he's received 21 targets in two weeks since vocalizing complaints about the offense on social media.
 He's parlayed those targets into 15 catches for 159 yards and a touchdown, and his YAC ability could make him a nightmarish matchup for a Bears defense battling injuries and struggling with its tackling.
-The model predicts that he scores 0.57 touchdowns on average, while these odds imply a 40.8% chance to score.
+The model predicts that he scores in 57% of simulations, while these odds imply a 46.5% chance to score.
 Use the latest bet365 bonus code to find this price and get $150 in bonus bets after your first $5 wager win or lose.

 Want more Week 13 NFL picks?